Skip to Content

 Grounds for Filing for Divorce in Texas

-While no-fault divorce is an option in Texas, the state also allows for fault-based reasons for divorce based on the following:
+While no-fault divorce is an option in Texas, the state also permits fault-based reasons for divorce based on the following:

 • Adultery